 At international level, CRIDOC boasts of a consultative status with the United Nations Economic and Social Council (ECOSOC)

-W It is affiliated to a number of key human rights networks and forums, both at national and international levels, where it has significantly contributed its expertise.
+Having been registered under the Trustees Incorporation Act of 1962 as our official registration domain, CRIDOC is now affiliated to a number of key human rights networks and forums, both at national and international levels, where it has significantly contributed its expertise.
+This, we believe, makes us qualify for various grants for nonprofits that can enable us to continue working towards promoting the rights of children and young people in Malawi and beyond.

-One of such networks at local level is the Human Rights Consultative Committee (HRCC), a grouping of more than 70 key human rights organisations in Malawi.
+One of such networks at local level is the Human Rights Consultative Committee (HRCC), a grouping of more than 70 key human rights organisations with legal registration in Malawi.

 Other networks and forums include the Civil Society Education Coalition (CSEC); the Malawi Network against Child Trafficking (M-NACT); and the Malawi Health Equity Network (MHEN).